DLTK/DLTK/README.md

 running `pip install -e '.[docs]'` inside the DLTK root directory.
 This will install all necessary dependencies for the documentation.
 You can then run `make -C docs html` to build the documentation.
-You can access this documentation in a webbrowser of your choice by pointing it at `docs/build/html/index.html`.
+You can access this documentation in a web browser of your choice by pointing it at `docs/build/html/index.html`.

 ### The team